arouzbehani/Cantilever/README.md

 ![Alt Text](https://github.com/arouzbehani/Cantilever/blob/master/Cantilever/front.png)

-## References
-+ The code for Deflection Analysis is written with the help of paython project named  [**PythonFEM**](https://github.com/vishnurvp/PythonFEM) and for the purpose of Mmatrix calculations the nuget package [**mathnet-numerics**](https://github.com/mathnet/mathnet-numerics) is installed.

-+ The accuracy of the displacements are validated by analysis of a the same cantilever beam modeled in CSI SAP 2022 sofware.

 ## Adding .NET dll to vba project Considerations
 1- I figured out that for adding C# dlls to VBA project as a reference they should be first registered with regsam.exe command: